MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at http://www.mysql.com/products/.

 Agents are listed as "Agent ([UUID-fragment])", where "UUID-fragment" is the first and last 3 characters of the Agent's internal UUID (the remaining 26 characters are omitted); these 6 characters should be sufficiently unique to help you identify the right Agent when the UI presents you with a selection list.

-Finally, the Service Manager has a built-in Agent that will be displayed as "MEM Built-in Agent".
+Finally, the Service Manager has a built-in Agent that is displayed as "MEM Built-in Agent".

 Asset Status Styling